 - Valley Communications (ValleyCom) – serves south King County, including Auburn, Federal Way, Kent, Renton, and Tukwila

 - Eastside Public Safety Communications Agency (EPSCA) – serves north and east King County, including Bellevue, Bothell, Clyde Hill, Hunts Point, Issaquah, Kenmore, Kirkland, Lake Forest Park, Medina, Mercer Island, Redmond, Woodinville, and Yarrow Point

 - King County – serves all other areas in King County not covered by the other 3 radio operators

 Radio End-Users (Emergency Personnel & Local Government)

-The Radio End-Users include King County first responders, dispatch centers and local government personnel.
+The Radio End-Users include King County first responders, dispatch centers, local government, hospitals, and emergency management personnel.
 Primarily PSERN will serve fire fighters, law enforcement, and other emergency local government personnel who may need to utilize the emergency radio network in the course of performing their duties.

 Additionally, some properties in King County, with Distributed Antenna Systems (DAS), will be involved with the PSERN Project.
 More information about DAS Stakeholders can be found here.